Just War (novel): Continuity

+Writing and development

 Parkin had recently completed an MA and his dissertation thesis was on postcolonial literature.
 The novel echoes that by showing reversals of familiar colonial perspectives.
+Parkin used several Xhosa words to reflect the background of the character of Roz Forrester.
+The novel is a historical story, which range editor Rebecca Levene warned Parkin was more of a challenge to write.

+This was Parkin’s first professional writing work.
+Levene described it as “one of the best first books we ever got from a writer”.

+The cover was by Nick Spender.
+He had previously done covers for some Target Doctor Who novelisations.
+Mark Jones was also considered for the cover, but not chosen.

 Audio adaptation

 In 1999, Just War was adapted by Big Finish Productions into an audio drama starring Lisa Bowerman as Bernice.
 The plot was changed to fit in with the run of Bernice audio dramas.
 Big Finish had begun by adapting New Adventure novels from after when Virgin had lost their licence to do Doctor Who stories and the series had focused on Benny.
 Big Finish also had no Doctor Who licence at the time, but they decided to dramatise two Doctor Who New Adventures, adapting them to remove the Doctor Who references.
 Thus, the audio adaptation achieves time travel through the use of Benny's Time Rings.
 The Doctor, Chris and Roz are removed from the narrative, with Jason Kane's role replacing some elements of the parts played by the Doctor and Chris from the novel.

 The adaptation was done by Jacqueline Rayner, who adapted most of this first series of Benny audios.